 - Unicorn Smasher

-- Similar to the results of the median, Jungle Scout is the most accurate and Viral Launch is in second place.
+- Based on these results, Jungle Scout is the most accurate and Viral Launch is in second place.

 - By gauging purely off the median, Helium 10 looks pretty close to Jungle Scout and Viral Launch.
 However, you see its box and whiskers are significantly larger.
 This means that in any single estimate, Helium 10 is more likely to be significantly incorrect, especially with underestimating sales.
 On that same token, if you run Helium 10 on thousands of products and averaged all of them, it would only be a little worse than the top two performers.
 The latter scenario isn’t realistic for typical use cases, so is probably a moot point.